With all the walking we do in this city, we’d never turn down the chance for some self-care. Here’s where to get a good foot massage in Hong Kong.

 Read more: The Best Spas In Hong Kong

 Where To Get A Foot Massage In Hong Kong

 Fortune Foot Massage is perfect for a good, professional massage at a reasonable price.
 Walk in or call ahead and book an appointment — we swear by its classic foot reflexology session (starting from $208).

 Gao’s Foot Massage

-This is one of the more affordable spots in the city, but don’t let the price fool you.
+This is one of the most affordable spots in the city, but don’t let the price fool you.
 Halite provides an effective reflexology massage, as well as some extra soothing treatments.
-Specialising in using Himalayan crystal salts in its services (and décor!), its foot scrub and foot bath are a great choice for some pampering that won’t cost the earth ($179 for the massage, scrub and bath!).
+Specialising in using Himalayan crystal salts in its services (and décor!), its foot scrub and foot bath are a great choice for some pampering that won’t cost the earth ($159 for the massage, scrub and bath!).